WELCOME TO THE MICHIGAN BLUEBIRD SOCIETY!

 Michigan Bluebird News......

-Don't forget to keep your bird bath cleaned and filled.
-With the extreme heat and humidity you may need to clean it a couple of times a day.
+Continue to keep your bird bath cleaned and filled.
 You might just catch one of your bluebirds taking a bath on one of these hot, summer days.
 You won't want to miss that!..

 As always please don't hesitate to contact MBS with any questions or problems you might have.
 We are available to assist you in your bluebirding efforts.
 To find a County Coordinator near you or for a general contact at the MBS, please go to Contact Us.